mutlusun/beamertheme-uds/README.md

 ```

-A working example is located in the example directory (written for LuaLaTeX).
+A working example is `example.tex` in this repository (written for LuaLaTeX).

 ## Replacing default images